bsdtrhodes/2024cybergames/control-panel.md

     echo -e "Destroy Humans option selected.
 Please choose 'check_status' or 'destroy_humans'." fi

-There does not seem to be a requirement (getopt) to send a specific command, so I thought this could be overwitten.
+There does not seem to be a requirement (getopt) to send a specific command, so I thought this could be overwritten.
 Interestingly enough, I messed around a bit inside of Burpsuite to try and pass %20check_status and see what happened.
 Of course, this didn't work, and looking at it again, we need to overload arg.
 But to what?
 Turns out a file, destroyer.py seems to have URLs that match the shell functions: